Overview of Damage Prevention

 A medium-powered, bolt-action rifle fitted with a scope is recommended for shooting coyotes.
 The .223, .22-250, .220, or.243 are capable of killing a coyote up to 250 yards.
 Coyotes can detect the scent of humans, so shooters should be positioned downwind from where the coyote likely will approach.
 Use an elevated location where the lighting works to the shooter’s advantage.
 If coyotes are killing sheep during the day, construct a comfortable blind in the pasture where the killing has occurred.
 Whenever possible, rest the rifle on a solid support while aiming, such as a bi-pod.
 Use of suppressed rifles and night vision can add further flexibility and stealth to an operation designed to control coyotes, where legal.

 A shotgun, preferably a 12-gauge semi-automatic, can be used for shooting at short range (less than 50 yards).
 A 12-gauge shotgun and a scoped rifle should both be available.
 Copper-coated (BB) lead shot, No. 4 lead buckshot, and in new shotguns, large-sized steel shot works well for killing coyotes.
 A metro-barrel and subsonic rounds can significantly reduce the report and are useful in urban areas.
-Specific shot location is critical in the humane killing of coyotes (Figures 12a and 12b).
+Specific shot placement is critical in the humane killing of coyotes.

 Calling and Shooting